jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_migrate.md

 5. In SSMS login to the instance holding your Spotlight Statistics Repository database.
 Run the following query against the Spotlight Statistic Repository to identify the Domain IDs of the source and destination Diagnostic Server host names: **select * from spotlight_domains**
 6. Under SpotlightStatisticsRespository \| Programmability node, execute **SP MoveDiagnosticServerHost()** Enter the input parameter values:
-    * set @From_Domain = Domain ID of source Diagnostic Server from step c
+    * set @From_Domain = Domain ID of source Diagnostic Server from step 3
-    * set @To_Domain = Domain ID to destination Diagnostic Server from step c
+    * set @To_Domain = Domain ID to destination Diagnostic Server from step 3
     * set @FixBug = 0 if the Diagnostic Server port is 3843, otherwise, set to 1

 ## Step 9: Prior to using Spotlight Cloud, sign in again and re-enter all passwords
 For Spotlight Enterprise 13.1 and later, using a Spotlight Client:

 1. Click **Configure \| Diagnostic Server \| Configure uploading to the Spotlight Cloud**.
 Sign in again with Quest account details.

 2. Click **Configure \| Connections**.
 For each connection, if a password is entered, re-enter that password.
 This is not necessary for connections using Windows authentication.